This article will outline our Complaint Handling Policy for the iiNet Group, which includes iiNet and its subsidiaries TransACT and Adam Internet.

 We aim to investigate and resolve all complaints within the following timeframes:

-Upon receiving your complaint, it will be classified into one of the following categories as appropriate:
+Complaints received by us will be classified into one of the following categories as appropriate:

 If our Customer Service team is not able to resolve your complaint in the first instance, your complaint will be escalated to a supervisor or team manager for further assistance.
 Where they have been unable to assist, Customer Relations will take over management of your complaint.